Pool Screen Repair & Patio Enclosures

 • Retrofitting: Adding screens to an existing covered porch.

-• Three-season and four-season options: Extending usability throughout the year.
+• Three-season and four-season options: Extending usability year-round.

 The goal is to create a low-profile system that does not obstruct your views.
 We often use small extrusion systems—typically ½” x 1” extruded aluminum—which blend in with most existing porch structures.
 This allows for a seamless addition without requiring a massive rework of your porch.